rationalpointofview/rpov/_posts/2016-04-13-mental-model-discipline-mathematics-size-and-limits-2.md

 thats why.

-Wonder what will burn in an increased oxygen contration enviroment ?
+Wonder what will burn in an increased oxygen concentration enviroment ?

 [![iron burn in oxygen](https://dl.dropboxusercontent.com/spa/8a95omz6xkznrmw/hceu163c.png)](https://youtu.be/TkE1uVjrY0w)